enso-org/enso/docs/syntax/imports.md

    the word `export` followed by a coma-separated list of names to be exported.
    For example:
    ```
-   from Base.Data.List export Cons, Nil, from_vector
+   from Standard.Base.Data.List export Cons, Nil, from_vector
    ```
 3. **Hiding Exports:** These are the inverse of restricted exports, and export _all_ symbols other than the named ones.
 They consist of the `from` keyword,